-Emmanuel Hebrew Rest (1879) on South Main is almost surrounded by John Peter Smith Hospital.
+Emanuel Hebrew Rest (1879) on South Main is almost surrounded by John Peter Smith Hospital.
 City father John Peter Smith (1831-1901) donated the land for both cemetery and hospital.

 Polytechnic Cemetery (late nineteenth century) is on the edge of the TWU campus.
 East Side residents buried there include county school superintendent Duncan McRae (1845-1912) and members of the pioneer Tandy and Hall families.
 The cemetery is maintained by a fund established by Paul Hollis, inventor of Poly Pop.